shinoys222/synthesia-challenge/Readme.md

  * api container to serve the api requests
  * redis container used as a message queue
  * rqworker container that runs the scheduled worker tasks/jobs
- * rqscheduler containter that schedules the jobs at specific times
+ * rqscheduler container that schedules the jobs at specific times

 ### Commands